BilbyHouse/Beast-Hunter/RULES.md

   - The Hunter's __score area__, aka the _Glory Room_.
 When a hunt is succesful, the cards in that Kit are placed here, face-up.

 ## Turn Overview
-Beginning with the Beast player, each player takes turns back and forth in which they can perform a series of actions across several phases.
+Beginning with the Beast player, each player takes turns which they can perform a series of actions across several phases.
 In each phase, which corresponds to a time of day or night, you may take one out of a number of possible actions.
 Ater taking each action, move the turn tracking pawn clockwise to the next wedge of the wheel to track progress through turns.
+After the Beast has finished their turn, the Hunter begins their's, and vice versa.

 The Beasts' turn proceeds like this:
 1. __Draw a card__ from the Beast deck.
 If there are 10 cards in hand, do not draw at this step.